cosmos/cosmos-sdk/docs/architecture/adr-064-abci-2.0.md

 This means the Cosmos SDK's core module interfaces will need to be updated to reflect these parameters.
 The easiest and most straightforward way to achieve this is to just pass `RequestFinalizeBlock` to `BeginBlock` and `EndBlock`.
+Alternatively, we can create dedicated proxy types in the SDK that reflect these legacy ABCI types, e.g. `LegacyBeginBlockRequest` and `LegacyEndBlockRequest`.

 ```go
 func (app *BaseApp) FinalizeBlock(req abci.RequestFinalizeBlock) abci.ResponseFinalizeBlock {